emews/emews-project-creator/README.md

 Commands:
-  eqpy   create an eqpy workflow eqr    create an eqr workflow sweep  create a sweep workflow
+  eqpy   create an eqpy workflow eqr    create an eqr workflow eqsql    create an eqsql workflow init_db  initialize an eqsql database sweep  create a sweep workflow
 ```
-Each of the commands creates a particular type of workflow: a sweep, an eqpy-based workflow,
-or an eqr-based workflow.
+The `sweep`, `eqpy`, `eqr`, and `eqsql` commands create a particular type of workflow: a sweep, an eqpy-based workflow, an eqr-based workflow, or an eqsql-based workflow.
 Each of the commands has its own arguments specific to that
 workflow type.
 Those arguments will be covered in the [Workflow Templates](#workflow_templates) section
 below.